oracle/macaron/docs/source/pages/installation.rst

 Prepare GitHub access token
 ---------------------------

 A GitHub access token is **always** required when using the **analyze** command (see example below) of Macaron as it may query information from GitHub API about public repositories.
-More information on this analyze command is can be found in :ref:`Using Guide <using-guide>`.
+More information on this analyze command is can be found in :ref:`Using Macaron <using-macaron>`.

 .. code-block:: shell